aspect-build/rules_lint/docs/linting.md

 To bypass this filter, add `tags=["lint-genfiles"]` to a target to force all the `srcs` to be linted.

-## Ignoring files explicitly

-Commonly, the underlying linters that rules_lint invokes provide their own methods of excluding files from linting (.prettierignore for example).
-At times when that is not the case, rules_lint provides its own escape hatch to exclude files from linting using attributes specified via [`.gitattributes` files](https://git-scm.com/docs/gitattributes).

-If any of following attributes are set on a file it will be excluded from linting:

-- `rules-lint-ignored`
-- `gitlab-generated`
-- `linguist-generated`

 ## Debugging

 Some linters honor the debug flag in this repo.
 To enable it, add a Bazel flag: